EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 Rust: to pondeer

+- Do cashing ? of minDate like in C#
 - Should I call length and unit with .length or .length()
 - Remove some partialOrd where not needed.
 - ❓ Thinking about having `enum month` in a proper `month.rs`